Carnosine: Anti-oxidant

-Carnosine has been proven to scavenge reactive oxygen species (ROS) as well as alpha-beta unsaturated aldehydes formed from peroxidation of cell membrane fatty acids during oxidative stress.
+Carnosine has been shown to scavenge reactive oxygen species (ROS) as well as alpha-beta unsaturated aldehydes formed from peroxidation of cell membrane fatty acids during oxidative stress.
 It also buffers pH in muscle cells, and acts as a neurotransmitter in the brain.
 It is also a zwitterion, a neutral molecule with a positive and negative end.

 Antiglycating

 Carnosine acts as an antiglycating agent, reducing the rate of formation of advanced glycation end-products (substances that can be a factor in the development or worsening of many degenerative diseases, such as diabetes, atherosclerosis, chronic kidney failure, and Alzheimer's disease), and ultimately reducing development of atherosclerotic plaque build-up.

 Geroprotective

 Carnosine is considered as a geroprotector.
 Carnosine can increase the Hayflick limit in human fibroblasts, as well as appearing to reduce the telomere shortening rate.
-Carnosine may also slow aging through its anti-glycating properties (chronic glycolysis is speculated to accelerate aging).
+Carnosine may also slow aging through its anti-glycating properties (chronic glycolyating is speculated to accelerate aging).